 At NIKU Farms we partner with local farmers who share the same values and high standards as us.
-Everyone working at, or with, NIKU Farms believes in the importance of ethical and sustainable farming.
+Everyone working at, or with, NIKU Farms believes in the importance of ethical and sustainable farming systems.
 Although due to unprecedented circumstances, this past year has seen a rise in support of local farmers and food chains and we hope to see this new support for local food systems continue upwards.

 Earth Day 2021: Regrow our Earth has us thinking about our farm partners and all the good they do to reverse their agricultural footprint and better the environment we all depend on.
 Here are some regenerative practices a few of our farm partners practice as a reminder that supporting our ecosystem is a community effort.
 If our local farmers are doing their part, let’s do ours and support them.